Christian Rosenkreuz: Historicity

-No verifiable account of Christian Rosenkreuz as a real person exists, while support for his real personage is generally limited to myths and legends.
-The writer, poet, and playwright Maurice Magre (1877–1941), for example, treated Christian Rosenkreuz as a real person, however made no reference to any source verifying his claim.
-Today, Magre is historically accepted as a writer of fantastic fiction.
+No verifiable account of Christian Rosenkreuz as a real person exists.
+Support offered for his real personage is limited to myths and legends.
+For example, the writer, poet, and playwright Maurice Magre (1877–1941), treated Christian Rosenkreuz as a real person but made no reference to any source verifying his claim.
+Today, Magre is accepted as a writer of fantastic fiction.
 In his legendary account, Magre describes Rosenkreuz as the last descendant of the Germelshausen, a German family that flourished in the 13th century.
 Their castle allegedly stood in the Thuringian Forest on the Border of Hesse, and they had embraced Albigensian (i.e., Cathar) doctrines, combining Gnostic and Christian beliefs.
 According to Magre, the whole family was put to death by Konrad von Marburg except for the youngest son, who was only five years old.
 The boy was then allegedly carried away by a monk who was an Albigensian adept from Languedoc, and then placed in a monastery that had come under the influence of the Albigenses.
 There, he was educated and made the acquaintance of four of the Brethren who were to be later associated with him in the founding of the Rosicrucian Brotherhood.

-Magre claims his story derives from oral tradition, however, it is likely he read the Fama Fraternitatis and invented the backstory for Christian Rosenkreuz, since Magre's account closely follows details from the Fama – except where Magre inserts details about Rosenkreuz's birth and early life.
+Magre claims his story derives from oral tradition; however, it is likely he read the Fama Fraternitatis and invented the backstory for Christian Rosenkreuz, since Magre's account closely follows details from the Fama – except where Magre inserts details about Rosenkreuz's birth and early life.
 Magre appears to have been unfamiliar with the other manifestos, in particular the Confessio Fraternitatis, where details on Rosenkreuz's life differ from those stated in Magre's account.
 For example, Magre states that Rosenkreuz and his family lived in the 13th century, whereas the Confessio says Rosenkreuz was born in 1378 (14th century).

 Some occultists including Rudolf Steiner, Max Heindel and (much later) Guy Ballard, have stated that Rosenkreuz later reappeared as the Count of St. Germain, a courtier, adventurer, and alchemist who reportedly died on 27 February 1784.
 Steiner once identified one of Rembrandt's paintings "[//upload.wikimedia.org/wikipedia/commons/a/ab/Rembrandt_Man_in_Armour.jpg A Man in Armour]" as a portrait of Christian Rosenkreuz, apparently in a 17th century manifestation.
 Others believe Rosenkreuz to be a pseudonym used by some famous historical figure – usually Francis Bacon.

+The Rosenkreuz myth has been called "one of the most successful hoaxes in history".